 Rye whiskey can show a range of flavors, and it doesn't have to dominate the spirit.
-High West Rye whiskey has a lineup that shines in that regard.
+High West Rye Whiskey has a lineup that shines in that regard.
 It's worth seeking out!

 Ah, the romance of the American West…